dwhiffing/fury/content/aar/pf/pf1_aj/body.md

 but they’re still over 50 miles away when the MiGs reach the plane – and fly right past, ignoring it.
-They’re going for my S-3 which is patrolling the straits; the buggers in the P-3 have led the enemy right to me\!
+They’re going for my S-3 which is patrolling the straits; the buggers in the P-3 have led the enemy right to me!
 Fortunately, the extra distance is just enough for the F-16s to make it in, and they manage to knock down the enemy before they can do any damage.